East Bengal FC: 2020–present

 On 25 May, East Bengal announced the collaboration with Emami as the principal investors of the club.
 The club confirmed their participation in the 2022–23 Indian Super League with the arrival of the new investors.
 On 18 July, after two months of contractual discussions between the club and the investor group, the club finally started the recruitment process for the new season after receiving a go-ahead from the investors.
 On 22 July, the AIFF uplifted the transfer ban set on East Bengal and thus allowed the club to register their new signings for the season.
 East Bengal appointed Santosh Trophy winning Kerala football team head-coach Bino George as the care-taker head coach of the team for the Calcutta Football League and Durand Cup, and will become the assistant coach of the team for the Indian Super League.
 East Bengal also roped in former India national football team coach Stephen Constantine as the new head-coach of the team for the season.
 The club also announced that the formal tie-up between them and the new investor group Emami.
 Emami East Bengal FC has hired former Indian Super League (ISL) champion Carles Cuadrat as their new head coach on a two-year deal.
 On 28 January 2024, they defeated the defending champions Odisha 3–2 in the Kalinga Super Cup final to win their first title in 12 years, and qualified for the AFC Champions League 2 play-offs.
 As the winners, East Bengal qualified for the 2024–25 AFC Champions League Two preliminary stage but lost 3–2 against FC Altyn Asyr.
+On 21 May 2026, East Bengal became the 2025–26 Indian Super League champions, thus finally ending a twenty-two year long wait for a top tier national league title.